What does it mean to belong in a classroom, in a discipline, in a university?

 Next, ask students to read / view the student perspectives and follow the viewing with a writing activity, with short written essays (two paragraphs) such as:

 - Why do you think it is common for students to feel unsure about their belonging when they first come to college?
-Considering your own experiences with transitions – to high school, to college, to a new community – to compose your response.
+Consider your own experiences with transitions – to high school, to college, to a new community – to compose your response.

 - Most college students become comfortable in their chosen major, college, and university over time.
 Again, based on your experience, how do college students become comfortable?
 How do college students develop that sense of belonging?